 Trust is a big aspect of online business.
 A survey says that 88% of respondents don’t trust sites that crash often; and only 12% of respondent will wait an additional 5 secs for your site to load.
 This means your restore must be quick and you should also be sure that your site will function correctly.

-A WordPress site functions on a mixture of plugins and themes; together they form a precariously balanced ecosystem– your WordPress site.
-Many times, when something on your WordPress site is not functioning correctly it may not be a direct result of an update or a newly installed plugin.
+A website site functions on a mixture of plugins and themes; together they form a precariously balanced ecosystem– your website.
+Many times, when something on your website is not functioning correctly it may not be a direct result of an update or a newly installed plugin.
 If it is so, then it is easy to pinpoint the problem.
 However, it is rarely that simple.
 Sometimes, the problem surfaces after a few days or even after a couple of weeks.
 Chances are that you have done a few changes to your site in that time.

 Let us say that you have